 These third-party advertising networks also track visitors’ online usage and behavior patterns.
 These companies may use information about your visits to MDR and other websites in order to provide advertisements on this site and other sites about goods and services that may be of interest to you.
 The result of these efforts is the creation of an online profile that attempts to predict individual user interests, preferences, and purchasing habits.
 The third-party advertising networks then accordingly customize the advertising content served to users when visiting other websites.

-MDR maintains adequate data security measures to protect information against unauthorized access and disclosure.
-These measures include the implementation of commercially reasonable technical, physical, and administrative data security safeguards.
+MDR implements commercially reasonable security measures to protect information against unauthorized access and disclosure.
+These measures include technical, physical, and administrative data security safeguards.
 MDR requires employees to complete appropriate training on data management and security practices.
 MDR also manages a service provider due diligence and oversight program to ensure that our vendors likewise employ adequate data collection, processing, transfer, management, and security measures in carrying out their services on our behalf.

 There is no such thing as “guaranteed security,” whether conducting business online or offline.
 Having established this fact, MDR employs commercially reasonable and appropriate data security safeguards that are consistent with our business operations and generally accepted industry standards.